Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-77-to-war.md

 "Hmm.
 To me, you smell of quite complex chemistry.
 Are you typical of your kind?"

-"Uh…" Murphy pondered for a moment.
+"Uh..."
+Murphy pondered for a moment.
 "I suppose so.
 Five-foot-ten, a little on the beefy side?
 Maybe on the good end of average.
 I’m not a genius, not too stupid I hope.
-In good health…"
+In good health..."

 Umin chortled.
 "I’ve flustered you."